tidjee-dev/bcd-cogip-api/README.md

 <!-- Admonition Disclaimer -->
 > [!WARNING]
-> All data in this API is fake and not real.
+> All data in this API are fake and not real.
 This project is only for learning purpose.

 ## Overview